-Delhi: PM Narendra Modi takes metro to inaugurate Ambedkar memorial
+Ride in a metro!
+When PM Narendra Modi surprised Delhi Metro commuters – Watch video

-PM Narendra Modi on Friday boarded a metro train in Delhi, apparently to travel to city’s Alipore Road where he is scheduled to inaugurate the Dr Ambedkar national memorial.

-Modi, on his way to the memorial, was seen taking selfies and interacting with the co passengers.
-25, Alipore, is the place where Ambedkar had breathed his last on December 6, 1956.
+PM Narendra Modi on Friday boarded the metro train in Delhi to travel to city’s Alipore Road, where he was scheduled to inaugurate the Dr Ambedkar national memorial.
+People interacted with PM Modi and took selfies too.
+Alipore, is the place where Ambedkar had breathed his last on December 6, 1956.
 The prime minister had laid the foundation stone of the memorial on March 21, 2016.

+Modi boarded the Delhi Metro train at the Lok Kalyan Marg metro station.
+The memorial, dedicated to the Dalit icon, has been given the shape of a book.

 WATCH: Prime Minister Narendra Modi interacts with metro commuters on his way to 26, Alipur Road